 Taking control of the Inquisitorious, a group of dark Force users tasked with hunting down the remaining Jedi, Darth Vader emerges as the most feared being in the galaxy and cements himself as the Emperor’s right-hand man and ruthless enforcer.

 Ahsoka – 18 BBY

 One year after Order 66 wiped out the Jedi, former Padawan Ahsoka Tano is on the run.
-She can’t stay hidden forever; not when the galaxy needs her more than ever.
+She can’t stay hidden forever; not when the galaxy needs her skills.
 After helping a band of farmers on a faraway planet, Ahsoka joins Bail Organa’s fledgling rebellion.